Rectal Fistula

 • Bloody or foul-smelling drainage from around the anus.

 A rectal fistula is a medical emergency.
 If you have any of the symptoms above, call your care provider right away.
 Your provider may look at the area around the anus and if it can be seen, the fistula can be diagnosed.
-If the fistula is not easily seen, more tests may need to be done.
-These tests may include an anoscopy.
-An anoscopy is a test where your provider uses an instrument to see inside your rectum.
+If the fistula is not easily seen, you may need more tests.
+These tests may include an anoscopy, a test where your provider uses a tool to see inside your rectum.
 An MRI may also be used.

 How is a rectal fistula treated?

 Rectal fistulas are treated with surgery done by a colon and rectal specialist.
-The procedure may be done on as an outpatient procedure, or you may need to stay in the hospital for a few days depending on your fistula.
+It may be done as an outpatient procedure, or you may need to stay in the hospital for a few days.

-If you have any of the symptoms of a rectal fistula listed above, call your provider right away.
+If you have any of the symptoms of a rectal fistula listed above, call your care team right away.